Matthew Pittinsky: Awards and recognition

 In 2012, Pittinsky received the President's Medal of Excellence from Teachers College.

 Personal life

 Pittinsky lives in Arizona with his wife and three children.
 He is of Jewish descent and is a member of Congregation Beth Israel.

-Active as an angel investor, Pittinsky has invested in companies including SocialRadar and Interfolio.
-As of March 2014, Pittinsky serves on the board of trustees of the Woodrow Wilson National Fellowship Foundation.
-He has previously served on the American University board of trustees and on the board of In2Books, a literacy nonprofit organization.
+Active as an angel investor, Pittinsky has invested in companies including SocialRadar, Interfolio, Picmonic, and Stellic.
+Pittinsky is on the boards of American University and New Classrooms.
+In addition to Blackboard and Parchment, he has been on the boards of The Institute for Citizens & Scholars (formerly the Woodrow Wilson National Fellowship Foundation), CampusLogic, the High Meadows Graduate School of Teaching and Learning (formerly the Woodrow Wilson Graduate School of Teaching and Learning), and Picmonic.
+Pittinsky was elected to the board of the Scottsdale Unified School District in 2024.